bashleigh/bashleigh/README.md

 ### About

-I'm a software developer for @homeservenow and @PurpleDuck.
+I'm a software developer for @Ruddr.
 I'm focusing on being a TypeScript guru at the moment.
 I'd love to start doing some video tutorials to help people build their projects :)

-I'm a speaker at Colchester Digital and I love @nest/nestjs!

-#### Currently working on

-I'm currently working on [@homeservenow/serverless-aws-handler](https://github.com/homeservenow/serverless-aws-handler) which is a handy handler wrapper for lambdas handlers.
-I'd love some help/feed back on this idea!
-I'm trying to make it a heavily typed unopinionated flow similar to a lot of RESTful pattern adhering frameworks!

 <!--
 **bashleigh/bashleigh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.